If there’s one thing I’m good at, it’s finding good stuff for cheap.

 I mean, donating stuff to goodwill is fun too, but making money selling your stuff is REALLY motivating.
 And it happened faster than I thought it would.
 I suddenly had a bit of cash to buy materials, water tanks, fixtures, and hardware.

-You don’t have to set up an Etsy shop or start a small business to make money off of your old stuff (that you need to get rid of anyway).
+You don’t have to set up a shop or start a small business to make money off of your old stuff (that you need to get rid of anyway).
 You can sell your stuff on Craigslist, eBay, local classifieds, and even through your Instagram or social media accounts.

 Ask for help: